 The Nizza area, the best terroir for Barbera, has characteristic loam and sand veined soils that produce a wine capable of exalting the aromas and freshness of the grape variety.

-Bansella has an intense ruby red color with dark highlights.
-The nose reveals rich aromas of plums along with violets, cocoa and licorice.
-The palate is full and balanced, soft with a fresh finish sustained by a vein of crispy acidity.
+Bansella has an intense ruby red color with dark hues.
+The nose reveals rich aromas of plums along with notes of violets, cocoa, and licorice.
+The palate is full, well balanced and supple with a fresh finish sustained by a vein of crispy acidity.